-Key updates as of February 17, 2022, 9 am EST
+Key updates as of February 18, 2022, 9 am EST

-Cases today Total cases Active cases Total resolved Deaths today Total deaths 8.016 3,217,184 132,594 3,048,803 35,787 108 Total tests performed Daily percent positive (last 7 days) Daily tests per 100,000 population (last 7 days) 57,627,190 13.8% 152
+Cases today Total cases Active cases Total resolved Deaths today Total deaths 7,583 3,227,289 128,695 3,062,671 35,923 94 Total tests performed Daily percent positive (last 7 days) Daily tests per 100,000 population (last 7 days) 57,686,902 13.3% 146

 - We update these sections Monday to Friday at 9:00 AM EST: Key updates, Current situation and National overview.
-Laboratory data represents specimens received by labs up to February 14, 2022 to allow time to process results. - We update these sections every Friday: COVID-19 variants in Canada, Epidemic curve, Demographics, How people were exposed, and Severe illness and outcomes. - The Cases following vaccination section is updated every Tuesday - Of the 12 jurisdictions reporting updates, no new cases were reported in 0 provinces and territories in the past 24 hours. - Of the 12 jurisdictions reporting updates, no new deaths were reported in 4 provinces and territories in the past 24 hours. - Due to changes in COVID-19 testing policies in many jurisdictions starting in late December 2021, case counts will under estimate the total burden of disease. - Resulting from the delays in data entry caused by the recent high number of cases, Nova Scotia issued a press release on December 10 indicating that they would begin announcing the daily number of new cases using laboratory test results, not data from Panorama (their public health disease information system) on the Nova Scotia COVID-19 Dashboard.
+Laboratory data represents specimens received by labs up to February 15, 2022 to allow time to process results. - We update these sections every Friday: COVID-19 variants in Canada, Epidemic curve, Demographics, How people were exposed, and Severe illness and outcomes. - The Cases following vaccination section is updated every Tuesday. - Of the 12 jurisdictions reporting updates, no new cases were reported in 0 provinces and territories in the past 24 hours. - Of the 12 jurisdictions reporting updates, no new deaths were reported in 4 provinces and territories in the past 24 hours. - Due to changes in COVID-19 testing policies in many jurisdictions starting in late December 2021, case counts will under estimate the total burden of disease. - Resulting from the delays in data entry caused by the recent high number of cases, Nova Scotia issued a press release on December 10 indicating that they would begin announcing the daily number of new cases using laboratory test results, not data from Panorama (their public health disease information system) on the Nova Scotia COVID-19 Dashboard.
 These reporting changes are expected to be temporary.
 In the absence of Panorama data, we will report Nova Scotia's cumulative cases up until December 9 and add the daily lab positive cases reported.
 We will use the estimated number of active

 - cases from Nova Scotia's updates to calculate the number of recoveries as of December 10.
-Once Nova Scotia resumes reporting case data from Panorama, our data will be retroactively corrected. - On February 3, 2022, Saskatchewan issued a press release indicating that they would begin reporting COVID-19 epidemiological information weekly on Thursdays beginning the week of February 7, 2022, ceasing daily reporting of confirmed new cases, deaths, test, and vaccination information.
+Once Nova Scotia resumes reporting case data from Panorama, our data will be retroactively corrected. - As of February 7, 2022, Saskatchewan is reporting COVID-19 epidemiological information weekly on Thursdays.
+Their reporting week runs from Sunday to Saturday.
+As a result, statistics for the most recent 5-11 days are not available for Saskatchewan.
+Indicators for the last 7 days and the last 14 days are presented as "not available" or "NA".
+Cumulative case and death indicators reflect Saskatchewan data from the most recent Weekly COVID-19 Situation Report.